manticoresoftware/manticoresearch/docs/sphinxql_reference/explain_query_syntax.rst

     Variable: transformed_tree
        Value: AND(
       AND(KEYWORD(sally, querypos=1)),
       AND(KEYWORD(and, querypos=2)),
       AND(KEYWORD(i, querypos=3)))
     1 row in set (0.00 sec)

-And here's a less trivial example that shows how the actually evaluated query tree can be rather different from the original one because transformations:
+Here's a less trivial example that shows how the evaluated query tree can be rather different from the original one because of transformations:

 .. code-block:: none